MilinkovicZ/restaurant/README.md

 # restaurant
+Before running project, you have to run "npm install".

-Project for food delivery done using ReactJS.
+Project for restaurant/food delivery done using react.
+Project is using online database.